WHAT IS APPLIED ZOOPHARMACOGNOSY?

 Zoopharmacognosy and pharmacophagy essentially mean the same thing..

 Ingraham Applied Zoopharmacognosy enables self-medicative behaviour in domesticated and captive animals by offering plant extracts that would contain the same, or similar constituents to those found in an animal’s evolutionary history.
 The practice encourages and allows animals to guide their own health, since unlike their wild counterparts, captive and domesticated animals rarely have the opportunity to forage on medical plants.
-The extracts offered include a variety of essential oils, absolutes, other plant extracts, macerated oils, tubers, clays, algae, seaweeds and minerals.
+The extracts offered include a variety of essential oils, absolutes, infused oils, tubers, clays, algae, seaweeds and minerals.
 Once the animal has selected its remedy, it will then guide the session by inhaling it, taking it orally, or by rubbing a part of its body into it.

 Domestication has not interfered with these mechanisms of self-medication, which are vital for the survival of all species.
 It is hard-wired into all living animals, including insects.
-The loss of such an ability would not be related to the animals adapting to their environment; rather, it would be the decline of a fundamental survival mechanism, which could possibly take tens of thousands of years.
+The loss of such an ability would not be related to the animals adapting to their environment; rather, it would be the decline of a fundamental survival mechanism, which would possibly take tens of thousands of years.

 The powerful secondary compounds found within many medicinal plants often induce biological activity that can be both medicinal and toxic in nature.
 Whether such substances end up being toxic or medicinal has a great deal to do with dosage and the physiological requirements of the animal.
 If a plant extract is consumed it will normally be in comparatively small quantities, by animals that need a plant’s specific medicinal properties.
 A secondary plant metabolite may be detrimental if not needed, but can confer great health benefits when required.